ReLIFE-Project-EU/relife-data-structure/wp2-data/t2.2-techno-economic/README.md

 ## Methodology

+This project has identified the most relevant intervention for building renovation.
+Firstly, the interventions related to the building envelope:

 | intervention                 | description                                                                                                             |
 |------------------------------|-------------------------------------------------------------------------------------------------------------------------|
 | Wall insulation              | Total cost of insulating a wall in a building, including insulation material, additional elements cost and labour cost. |